Finding It Impossible to Do a Sub-6 Min 1500 Metres

 Do your intervals only once a week, not once a day or even twice a day!
 Way too much!
 You may find that even just cutting down on the daily intensity will provide you with better results.

 Then once every 2-3 weeks, do a 1,500m time trial.
-I bet you that after building a strong base and giving your body a break from the constant racing, you will start seeing improved results.
+I bet you that after building a stronger endurance base and giving your body a break from the constant racing, you will start seeing improved results.
 There are many other ways to train than just going completely all-out all the time.
 And, you will find, over time that variety and endurance will provide you with much better results!

 Best of luck.